Are New Boilers More Efficient

 Vaillant Boilers up to 94% efficient

-Ideal and Baxi are up to 89% efficient
+Ideal and Baxi are between 91-94% efficient

 Ensuring maximum efficiency is achieved